Grkritsovas/Job-Scraper/CONTRIBUTING.md

 - `run_all.select_jobs_for_recipient()` loads previously seen URLs for that recipient, then calls `matching/ranking.py`.
-- `matching/hard_filters.py` rejects obvious non-target roles first: seniority, commercial titles, internships, non-UK locations, authorization/eligibility mismatches, and experience requirements above the junior threshold.
+- `matching/hard_filters.py` rejects obvious non-target roles first: seniority, commercial titles, non-UK locations, authorization/eligibility mismatches, and experience requirements above the junior threshold.
+- Internship titles are not automatically rejected.
+Current-student-only internships are rejected from eligibility language in the description.
+- Commercial title filtering can be recipient-aware for explicitly targeted role families such as marketing.
 - `matching/profile_library.py` builds the semantic profile texts used for scoring.
 - `matching/ranking.py` then:
   - builds matching text from title + cleaned description